 The schedule is intended to show ten years of information.
-Additional years
+Additional years will be displayed as they become available.
+Information prior to 2017 is not available.

 The schedule is reported as of the measurement date of the Net OPEB Liability.